AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 region is a tile.
 The tiling is logical in the sense that there is no data layout transformation.
 The kernel function still gets the whole arrays in :cpp:`FArrayBoxes`, even though it is supposed to work on a tile region of the arrays.
+Fortran is often used for writing these kernels because of its native multi-dimensional array support.
 To C++, these kernel functions are C functions, whose function signatures are typically declared in a header file named ``*_f.H`` or ``*_F.H``.
 We recommend the users to follow this convention.
 Examples of these function declarations are as follows.